pncsoares/self-driving-car/README.md

 <s>- [x] Move the car with the arrow keys ⬆️➡️⬇️⬅️ ]</s>
 - [x] Refresh the page and watch the car driving like a Tesla but without colliding to other vehicles or walls 😆

+⚠️ You'll need to refresh a few times because the neural network is randomized so try to find a generation that will move forward.

 # Checklist

 - [x] Car driving mechanics